freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1590.1

-Peach's `character_id` is `3`.
-She can perform all the actions as well, so add three more rows for those.
+Peach can perform all the actions as well, so add three more rows for hey.

 #### HINTS